dotherightthing/traktor-live-v1/README.md

 ##### UI (top left)

-1. Click `Ext` so that it lights up - Ableton Live will now follow the Sync source (Traktor Pro Virtual Output) - if you have BetterTouchTool installed this will happen automatically
+1. Click `Ext` so that it lights up - Ableton Live will now follow the Sync source (Traktor Pro Virtual Output) - the Automator script does this automatically
 2. Global launch quantisation: `None` (punching in exactly when you want seems most reliable)

 ##### Plugins